|Professor Ben Marwick (read about my values, ethics & expectations from students)

 Our approach to learning is based on knowledge construction and not simply the transference of the contents of the instructor’s notebook to the student’s notebook (without it passing through the brain of either).
 As a student in this class you are expected to read to build knowledge and write with the goal of exploring ideas.
 These are the concepts that motivate the activities we do in the course to fulfill the promise outlined above.

 The Monday and Wednesday lectures will give some background to the films and describe the ways that archaeology and the human past are represented in the films.
 We will do some active learning activities during the lecture, including using Poll Everywhere.
 The purpose of these lectures are to help you to construct knowledge of the archaeological themes in the films.
+The lectures are recorded by the Panopto service, so if you miss a class or want to review slides for information to use in your assignments, you can find them there.

 The Friday films.
 We will watch one of the films that I have introduced in the lectures earlier in the week.
 While watching the film you’ll take notes that record your analysis of the archaeological content of the film and your identification of archaeological themes in the film.
 Warning: some of the films shown in this course contain strong language, horror, nudity, sexual situations, violence, controversial subjects, and complex philosophical ideas that might be disturbing to you.
 If any of these attributes will prevent you from viewing, discussing, or writing about these films, this course is not for you and you should drop it.
 You are most welcome to bring your friends who are not in this class to join you to watch the film on Fridays so you can enjoy it together.
 Bring popcorn!
+Other foods are fine too, but please avoid foods with strong odours or that spill easily.

 Scheduling issues.
 There might be situations when the Friday class session will run longer than the allotted time.
 I will make every effort to time the class carefully, but I hope you’ll understand that delays due to unusually long films, technological difficulties or other causes might arise.
 Some of the films will require us to stay a little later on the days we watch them.
 If you cannot stay later then you need to make arrangements to catch up on what you missed.
 Copies of all the films are in the UW library for you to borrow.

 The assignments.
+There is a calendar view of assignments here.
 The assignments give you a chance to practice the application of the skills you’re learning in this course, demonstrate your proficiency in applying your skills to new material and get feedback on your efforts.
 More details about the assignments will be available on the course webpage, which is an extension of this syllabus.
 You need to submit something and receive a non-zero grade for every assignment in order to pass this course.
 If any of your assignments violates the course code of conduct or any university policies (such as plagiarism), you will receive a score of zero.
 Final grades for this course can span the full range from 0.0 to 4.0.
 We do not grade on a curve.
 The assignments fall into two logical groups: (1) short, frequent tasks and (2) long projects, more about those below.

 You may be in for a surprise if you’re expecting this course to be cakewalk.
 This is a 100-level class because of the lack of pre-requisites, not because of the level of difficulty of the class.
 One of the reasons I teach this class is to have fun, but also to explore for myself how to think about archaeology and popular culture; I’m expecting you to join me in that exploration, not just drift along for the fun parts.

-This class is worth five credits, meaning approximately 15 hours of work each week: 2 hours of lecture, and 13 hours of out-of-class reading, preparation and assignment work.
+This class is worth five credits, meaning approximately 15 hours of work each week: 2 hours of lecture, 2-3 hours of film and 10-11 hours of out-of-class reading, preparation and assignment work per week.
 Merely completing all the assignments will not get you a high grade; you actually have to do them to a very high standard.
 Be careful not to confuse your level of effort with the quality of your work.
 It is not the case that ‘if I work hard, I deserve a high grade’; you actually have to do high quality work to get a high grade.
 “Work” also includes participation – students earning a 4.0 will demonstrate fully engaged and responsive participation, representing the best of individual dedication to mastering the course material, while fostering a lively and interesting group discussion in a collaborative spirit.
 We provide detailed instructions here and on the course website on how to do all the assignments to ensure that everyone has an equal opportunity to work at their highest level.
 Please don’t hesitate to contact us if you’re unsure about how to do anything.

 Overview of assignments: